miramar-labs/tensorflow-build/README.md

 To get a BASH prompt into the container:

-	make run-tf-build
+	make run-<target>

-To run the test:
+To run the GPU test:

 	make run-tf-build-test